-The Origin of the Australian element in the New Zealand Flora. -We have now brought down the history of Australia, as deduced from its geological structure and the strongly marked features of its flora, to the period when New Zealand was first brought into close connection with it, by means of a great northwestern extension of that country, which, as already explained in our last chapter, is so clearly indicated by the form of the sea bottom (See Map, p.
-443).
+The Origin of the Australian Element in the New Zealand Flora.-We have now brought down the history of Australia, as deduced from its geological structure and the main features of its existing and Tertiary flora, to the period when New Zealand was first brought into close connection with it, by means of a great north-western extension of that country, which, as already explained in our last chapter, is so clearly indicated by the form of the sea bottom (See Map, p.
+471).
 The condition of New Zealand previous to this event is very obscure.
 That it had long existed as a more or less extensive land is indicated by its ancient sedimentary rocks; while the very small areas occupied by Jurassic and Cretaceous deposits, imply that much of the present land was then also above the sea-level.
-The country had probably at that time a scanty vegetation of mixed Antarctic and Polynesian origin; but now, for the first time, it would be open

-In Dr. Hector's address as President of the Wellington Philosophical Society, in 1872, he refers to the fluviatile deposits of early Tertiary or Cretaceous age as containing valuable deposits of coal, and adds:-" In the associated sandstones and shales the flora of the period has been in many cases well preserved, and shows that at a period anterior to the deposit of the marine stratum the New Zealand area was clothed with a to the free immigration of such Australian types as were suitable to its climate, and which had already reached the tropical and subtropical portions of the eastern Australian island.
-It is here that we obtain the clue to those strange anomalies and contradictions presented by the New Zealand flora in its relation to Australia, which have been so clearly set forth by Sir Joseph Hooker, and which have so puzzled botanists to account for.
-But these apparent anomalies cease to present any difficulty when we see that the Australian plants in New Zealand were acquired, not directly, but, as it were, at second hand, by union with an island which itself had as yet only received a portion of the flora.
+The country had probably at that time a scanty vegetation of mixed Antarctic and Polynesian origin; but now, for the first time, it would be open to the free immigration of such Australian types as were suitable to its climate, and which had already reached the tropical and sub-tropical portions of the Eastern Australian island.
+It is here that we obtain the clue to those strange anomalies and contradictions presented by the New Zealand flora in its relation to Australia, which have been so clearly set forth by Sir Joseph Hooker. and which have so puzzled botanists to account for.
+But these apparent anomalies cease to present any difficulty when we see that the Australian plants in New Zealand were acquired, not directly, but, as it were, at second hand, by union with an island which itself had as yet only received a portion of its existing flora.
 And then, further difficulties were placed in the way of New Zealand receiving such an adequate representation of that portion of the flora which had reached East Australia as its climate and position entitled it to, by the fact of the union being, not with the temperate, but with the tropical and sub-tropical portions of that island, so that only those groups could be acquired which were less exclusively temperate, and had already established themselves in the warmer portion of their new home.